Blendify/blender-manual/blender_docs/manual/render/blender_render/lighting/lighting_rigs.rst

 #.
 Studio: Used in a real studio to film in front of a green screen or backdrop.
    Use this rig when you are rendering your CG objects to alpha into the scene so that the lighting on the actors *and* your CG objects is the same.
 #.
-Standard: Used in real life to light actors on a set, and gives some backlighting to
+Standard: Used in the real world to light actors on a set, and gives some backlighting to
    highlight the sides of actors, making them stand out more and giving them depth.